Getting ready for EN 15804+A2:

 Solution

 Is the EN15804+A2 a change for the better?
-And how do I deal with it in practise?
+How do I deal with it?

 The EPD was generated with the One Click LCA Pre-Verified EPD Generator, which generates the EPD with all requisite data automatically.
 You can adjust your logo and product visualisation placement, and if you do not have business in North America, you can also remove the TRACI 2.1 impact categories for example.
 Come and create yours today.